-Bartering, money conversions, and foreign languages are all complications when it comes to shopping in Bali, not to mention knowing where to shop and what’s worth buying!
+Bargaining, money conversions, and foreign languages are all complications when it comes to shopping in Bali, not to mention knowing where to shop and what’s worth buying!
 In this post I’ll give you a rundown on the basics of shopping on the island, as well as the best wares to look for and exactly where they can be found.
 Here’s my Ultimate Guide to Shopping in Bali.

 The Indonesian Rupiah reaches into the tens of thousands before converting to just one Australian dollar!
 You can quickly be carrying around millions of Rupiah in cash.
-Make sure you know what the current conversion rate is and can do some quick math (or remember a few amounts, eg $1 is 10,500 Rupiah and $10 is 105,000 Rupiah).
-ATM machines are accessible in Bali and some places will take card, but they may incur a 1-2% surcharge.
+Make sure you know what the current conversion rate is and can do some quick math (or remember a few amounts, eg $1 is around 9000 Rupiah and $10 is 90,000 Rupiah).

 My theory is that while a few dollars difference may not matter so much to me, it might to them – the average monthly wage in Bali is around $200.
 So I wasn’t too concerned about getting bottom dollar.
 Be aware that some are more aggressive sellers than others, and even so much as casting an eye towards an item will get them trying to sell it to you!

 Be aware that if you come from a country with strict Customs laws (like Australia), some items may not make it through the airport.
 After declaring my items, thankfully they were all cleared!
 It’s important to make sure any natural items aren’t carrying pests or diseases in with them.

-The Best Balinese Wares to Buy
+The Best Balinese Products to Buy

-Batik and indigo fabrics: Batik is a traditional Indonesian style of dyeing.
+Batik is a traditional Indonesian style of dyeing.
 Wax is applied to material in shapes and patterns to stop the dye penetrating those areas.
 The waxed areas are generally lighter or have a different colour to the rest of the dyed fabric.
 Batik fabrics and items can be found in most places.
 Make sure you check out the stores along Jl.
 Monkey Forest in Ubud.

 Another traditional Indonesian technique of fabric dyeing (and very popular right now) is indigo dyed fabrics.
 This dye is extracted from Indigo plants, making it a natural and organic method of colouring.
 Indigo fabrics and homewares in Bali aren’t cheap, but they are beautiful!
 For legitimate batik and indigo fabrics and homewares, the prices will most likely be set.
 They most likely won’t be as cheap as other Balinese items, but it’s worth picking up a handmade traditional piece that you won’t find elsewhere!